As provided by Steve Hodos, July 2015.

 XXI.
 Motions: The term “motion” as used herein refers to a proposal that the Association take certain action, or that it express itself as having certain views.
 A motion may be made and seconded by any member in good standing at a regular, special or officers’ meeting of the Association at which a quorum is present.
 When a motion has been made and seconded, the President or chair of the meeting shall immediately state the question, which shall be recorded by the Secretary.
 The President or chair may rule a motion out of order if said motion conflicts with these By-Laws.
 Debate on any motion shall be limited to the merits of the immediately pending question, i.e., the last question stated by the chair that is still pending; except that, at the chair’s discretion, the main question may also be open to debate.
 Motions require for their adoption a majority vote of members present.
 Once approved, motions shall be publicized in the following month’s newsletter; additionally, the Secretary shall maintain a record of all motions made and their outcome, i.e., whether approved, tabled, or defeated.

 XXII.
 Ratification: These By-laws shall take effect by affirmative vote of three-fourths of the members in good standing present at a regular meeting of the Association.
 Notification of the date, place and time at which said ratification vote will be held shall be published in advance in the Association’s newsletter.

 XXIII.
-Amendments: Proposed Amendments to these By-Laws shall be submitted in writing to all members present at the regular meeting held just prior to the meeting at which such proposed Amendments are to be voted upon.
+Amendments: Proposed Amendments to these By-Laws shall be submitted in writing to all members present at the regular meeting and by email no less than 2 months prior to the meeting at which such proposed Amendments are to be voted upon.
 An affirmative vote of two-thirds of the members present shall be required for ratification.

 XXIV.
 Governing Law and Procedures: These By-Laws shall be governed by the laws of the State of New York.
 Reference shall be made to Robert’s Rules of Order for general procedures not specifically addressed in these By-Laws.